 What should you get instead of the Apple AirPods Pro (2nd generation) and the Samsung Galaxy Buds 2 Pro?

 Ordinarily, we don’t recommend the Apple AirPods 4 over any of the AirPods Pro versions due to the superior sound quality, much better fit, and noise canceling of the latter.
 With that said, if you want access to Spatial Audio and Spatialize and the conveniences of the H2 chip but don’t want to put out the cash, the AirPods 4 and AirPods 4 with ANC are cheaper compared to the AirPods Pro (2nd gen).
-You can get these buds for $149.99 at Micro Center
+You can get these buds for $179.99 at Amazon

 The smarter move might be grabbing the recently discounted Apple AirPods Pro (1st generation), which looks, sounds, and functions quite a bit like the 2nd generation, but for less dough.
 Its ANC is not quite as effective, but otherwise you retain the majority of the features compared to the 2nd generation AirPods Pro, at a fraction of the cost (on the product’s website).